wp-plugins/memberfindme-login-connector/readme.txt

 = 3.4 =
 * Sends nocache headers to prevent browser from loading member only pages or posts from cache when back button is used
 * Fixes a PHP warning

+= 3.5 =
+* Fixes issue with WordPress 4.2.2 where user_nicename and display_name is not set when a duplicate email address exists in WP